fenago/kafka-advanced/lab_guides/md/Lab_7-2.md

 The consumer also uses the schema ID to read records from Kafka topic, wherein the Avro deserializer uses the schema ID to deserialize the record.

-### Note

-The Schema Registry also supports schema compatibility where we can modify the setting of schema compatibility to support forward and backward compatibility.

 Here is an example of Avro schema and producer: